We loved our time on Sperlonga beach on the coast of Italy’s Lazio region.

-Yes we do, complete with little mirror should you feel the need to look at yourself in your swimwear.
+Yes we do.
+Complete with little mirror should you feel the need to look at yourself in your swimwear.

-And I dare say the guy would have come round to take food and drink orders at some point – but we were all hungry and thirsty so we all decided what we wanted and our friend went off to the guy at the desk again to ask where to order.
+And I dare say the guy would have come round to take food and drink orders at some point.
+But we were all hungry and thirsty so we all decided what we wanted.
+Our friend went off to the guy at the desk again to ask where to order.

 “Leave it here and I’ll take it to the kitchen and bring it over for you when it’s ready.”

-The sand is like velvety talcum powder between your toes (at least it is in the shade; the roasting hot sunny bits are anther matter altogether), nothing is out of place, not a speck of litter, and we also have beautifully clear Mediterranean sea.
+The sand is like velvety talcum powder between your toes (at least it is in the shade; the roasting hot sunny bits are another matter altogether), nothing is out of place, not a speck of litter, and we also have beautifully clear Mediterranean sea.